Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Essay should work with only the topic sentences, they state the case then body filler argues it.
 Analysis should be detailed, short and frequent quotes with regular analysis of form and features Insightful = perceptive, conceptual + informed

+Majority of essays need to be 800-1000 words: Practise.
+Argument cannot be sustained in 2
 # Resources:

 [Court Records and other useful stuff](https://salem.lib.virginia.edu/home.html)